wisehuang/geodine-ai/README.md

 The application flows in two main paths:

 1. **Text Message Flow**:
-   - User sends a text query like "Find Japanese food near Central Park"
+  - User sends a text message
+  - The bot first uses OpenAI function calling to determine if the message is about finding a restaurant
+  - If not, the bot replies that it can only help with restaurant recommendations
-   - The app parses the request using either regex or OpenAI
+  - If yes, the app parses the request using either regex or OpenAI
   - If location is found, restaurants are searched and results displayed
   - If no location is found, the app asks the user to share their location

 2. **Location Message Flow**:
   - User shares their location via LINE
   - The app searches for nearby restaurants
   - Results are displayed as an interactive carousel

 ## Future Improvements